datahoundz/Springboard_Data_Science/07_Capstone_Report.md

     ## buy_reg      -0.659 -0.399
     ## reg_westTRUE  0.428  2.424

-### Plug Prediction Back Into TRAIN Data and Check r2 and RMSE
+### Plug Prediction Back Into Training Data and Check r2 and RMSE

 Testing predictions against observed values confirms the 0.825 r-squared value, with an RMSE of 1.38.